Nature’s Treasures Class 6 Questions and Answers NCERT Solutions

 Question 10.

-In the given illustration, we see that food is being cooked
+In the given illustration, we see that food is being cooked.
+Answer the following questions—

-(i) What type of energy is being used for cooking.
+(i) What type of energy is being used for cooking?

 (ii) Name one benefit and one drawback of using this type of energy for cooking.